andrewmalta13/evolutionaryAlgorithms/writeup/final_report/Malta_AMTH491_Report.md

 ```

 ## Training on Grace
-To exploit the parallel nature of the problem, I applied for and used the high performance computing cluster, Grace.
-This allowed for a dramatic speedup of the training procedure of the policy, and eventually led to the solutions that we will list below to the selected environments.
+To exploit the parallel nature of the problem, I applied for an account on the high performance computing cluster, Grace.
+This allowed for a dramatic speedup of the training procedure of the policy, and eventually led to the solutions that are listed in the results section to the selected environments.
 I adapted the parallel training procedure used by ESTool, the open source project written by the author of the blogpost I referenced.
 This code used MPI as a way to communicate between multiple processes each running playouts of the environment simulation.
 This parallel playout strucutre, which follows the procedure that OpenAI used in their paper, allows us to test many different random mutations of our current best performing paraments while only having to communicate the random seed used to generate the mutation noise.
 This, of course, dramatically speeds up the amount of time each generation takes to complete.
 I used the following run script on Grace

 ```bash
 #!/bin/bash